GabeScott/standard-works-vault/General Conference/1971 April - A Witness and a Blessing.md

 # A Witness and a Blessing

-*By Joseph Fielding Smith - President of the Church*
+By President Joseph Fielding Smith - *President of the Church*

 *Given in the April session of the 1971 General Conference*